tonethar/IGME-330-Master/notes/HW-ajax-1.md

 <hr>

-- Here is our HTML file that has the HTML/CSS/JS to get us started:
+- Here is our HTML file that has the HTML/CSS/JS to get us started - feel free to copy/paste:

 **xhr-get-text.html**